Richard Stany1

 Consanguinity Index=0.34%

-He succeeded to the title of 5th Lord Clifford [E., 1299] in 1345.2 He held the office of Sheriff of Westmorland in 1360.2 He fought in the Wars in France.2 He fought in the Scottish Wars.2 He was invested as a Knight Banneret.2 He held the office of Governor of Carlisle Castle in 1377.2 He held the office of Sheriff of Cumberland in 1377.2 He has an extensive biographical entry in the Dictionary of National Biography.5
+He succeeded as the 5th Lord Clifford [E., 1299] in 1345.2 He held the office of Sheriff of Westmorland in 1360.2 He fought in the Wars in France.2 He fought in the Scottish Wars.2 He was appointed Knight Banneret.2 He held the office of Governor of Carlisle Castle in 1377.2 He held the office of Sheriff of Cumberland in 1377.2 He has an extensive biographical entry in the Dictionary of National Biography.5

 Children of Roger de Clifford, 5th Lord Clifford and Maud de Beauchamp